 I often get bombarded with questions from friends, acquaintances and strangers alike on various aspects of my religion.
 In this blog post, I will begin exploring the various facets to Judaism, focusing specifically on the ‘what’s’.
-This post is the first of three.
+This post is the first in a series of three looking at the various aspects of Judaism.

 Being a Jew in a secular world is difficult; for many Jews, their religion is an important factor in their lives and I often personally feel as if a spotlight is waiting around every corner to highlight this particular part of my being.
 Trying to hold onto Orthodox practices in a secular world is even harder, for in many instances doing so further highlights one’s differences from those around them.
 Every single habit, practice and preference I hold onto seems to invite further strings of looks, questions and remarks from those around me, and while I generally enjoy the opportunity to educate others, I often just wish that people were more knowledgeable about each other’s practices.